oporoke/compusconnect/SADD.md

 ## 1. Introduction

 ### 1.1.
 Purpose
-This document provides a comprehensive overview of the system architecture and technical design for the **CampusConnect Lite** application.
-It is intended for developers, system architects, and technical project managers to understand the system's structure, technology choices, module responsibilities, and data flow.
+This document provides a high-level overview of the system architecture and technical design for the **CampusConnect Lite** application.
+It is intended for project managers and stakeholders.
+For a more detailed technical breakdown, please refer to the **[System Architecture Document](./SYSTEM_ARCHITECTURE.md)**.

 ### 1.2.
 Design Goals
 The architecture is designed to meet the following key objectives: